Gemma Seller

 About me

 Are you struggling with day-to-day activities or in your relationships?
 Have you found yourself falling into patterns of behaviour that can be unhelpful?
 If so, counselling could help you.
-I offer a space where you are free to explore your issues where you don’t have to pretend to be anything or worry about being judged.
 Whether you are struggling with feelings of anxiety and depression or have suffered a loss of some kind or one of the many other things that bring people to counselling, I will support you in working through the issues.

 I understand that coming to counselling can be daunting.
-I can offer a safe place where you can work through difficult feelings and start to make sense of things in a non-judgmental environment.
+I offer a warm place where you can work through difficult feelings and start to make sense of things in a non-judgmental environment.
 I will support you through our work together.

 Training, qualifications & experience

-I offer help with issues such as anxiety, depression, relationship issues, low self-esteem, self-harm, suicidal ideation, life choices, emotional abuse, dissociation, family issues, bereavement and more.
+I offer help with issues such as anxiety, depression, low self-esteem, sexual identity, self-harm, suicidal ideation, life choices, emotional abuse, dissociation, family issues, bereavement and more.

 I am a Registered Member of the British Association of Counselling and Psychotherapy and follow their ethical framework.